 The feature is then classified into one of six categories: Questionable (Q)- Attractive (A) – Must-be (M) – Reverse (R)- One-dimensional (O) – Indifferent (I)

 A feature considered ‘Indifferent (I)’ does not evoke any strong feelings in users (either because it does not bring any value, or simply this is not perceived by them).
 A product feature is considered ‘Reverse (R)’ when its presence decreases satisfaction among users.

 Kano model: make it yours

-Nevertheless, Kano model can also be successfully used as a prioritization method without the questionnaire part.
-In that case it’s important to have somebody on the team that represents the customer’s viewpoint based on proper research.
+Nevertheless, the Kano model can also be successfully used as a prioritization method without the questionnaire part.
+In that case, it’s important to have somebody on the team that represents the customer’s viewpoint based on proper research.
 For an existing product, this would ideally mean having usability-tested the feature and other relevant UX research methods.

 Remember the Kano model is one more tool: if in doubt, use it when you feel more comfortable.
-We suggest to start experimenting with it in the decision making of new feature updates, and then implement it at other product decision stages if your team members see value in it.
+We suggest to start experimenting with it in the decision making of new feature updates and then implement it at other product decision stages if your team members see value in it.

 Among the fastest and most common feature prioritization techniques is the impact-effort matrix.
 This technique is a great choice for new products and MVPs because it’s easy to select good ideas that can be implemented in a given timeframe.

 The horizontal dimension defines a feature’s impact, the value it adds for users.
 The product and the business impact can also come in here as a justification factor.
 Either concentrate on one of these three aspects at a time or draw an average to position it in the model.